CSIRT-CAN – Centro de Respuesta a Incidentes de Seguridad de Canarias

 2.7.
 Email Addresses:

-• Exchange of information regarding incidents: info.srv@csirtcan.org
+• Exchange of incident-related information: info.srv@csirtcan.org

 • General enquiries: info.srv@csirtcan.org